HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    :                                     :                            :                                     :
    :-------------------------------------: 0xFFFFFFFF --------------->:-------------------------------------:
 ```
+The I/O address space dedicates a 1/16th of the space to an area that contains the processor dependent code.
+Typically, this is a set of library functions to manage the processor itself but also provide low-level primitives for the boot process and the operating system.
+The remainder of the I/O address space is divided into I/O modules, which map the I/O hardware components to a memory addressable location.
+Both PDC and I/O firmware design is explained in a later part of the document.

 ### Data Types

 VCPU-32 is a big endian 32-bit machine.
 The fundamental data type is a 32-bit machine word with the most significant bit being left.
 Bits are numbered from left to right, starting with bit 0 as the MSB bit.
 Memory access is performed on a word, half-word or byte basis.
-All address are however expressed as bytes addresses.
+All addresses are however always expressed as bytes addresses.

 ```
        MSB                                                      LSB